Viewing and Managing Report Server Items from a SharePoint Site

-Custom application pages are added to a SharePoint Web application when you install the Reporting Services Add-in on an instance of Windows SharePoint Services 3.0 or Office SharePoint Server .
-There are pages to set data source properties, report history, report processing options, schedules, subscriptions, report parameters, and create shared schedules.
+Custom Reporting Services application pages are added to a SharePoint Web application when you install the Reporting Services Add-in on an instance of Windows SharePoint Services 3.0 or Office SharePoint Server .
+The add-in provides pages to set data source properties, report history, report processing options, schedules, subscriptions, report parameters, and create shared schedules.
 You can manage report server items on a SharePoint site the same way you create and manage them from other tools in SQL Server.

-To access the application pages, select item-specific actions from a drop-down menu.
+To access the application pages, select item-specific actions from a drop-down menu on a report or other report server item that you previously added to a SharePoint library.
 Depending on the item and your permissions, you might also be able to create reports in Report Builder, generate models, and set model item security.

 Before you can set properties, you must first be able to locate the item.
 Report server items are always stored in libraries or in a folder within a library.
 By default, document libraries for a site are accessed from the Quick Launch pane on the side of the main view area.
 The library icon and placement on the Quick Launch page can help you quickly identify a document library.
 A library is further identified by the New, Upload, and Actions items on the menu bar that are used to create and manage items in the library.